Two lost children search for their mother

 It was the body of a man.

-As the corpse approached us, we saw that it was a man, its skin was bubbled and scalded — burnt just like the dog.
+As the corpse approached us, we saw its skin was bubbled and scalded — burnt just like the dog.
 I strained to see his face, and almost jumped when I did.
 His features looked all twisted and crooked, and his mouth hung open as if he died screaming.

 Penny had seen it too.
 “No, no, no, no," she said backing away.
 "This can’t be happening.”
 She stomped her feet on the platform refusing to believe she was awake and not in some kind of nightmare.
 Beneath us, the oily water sloshed and churned, and then the old dock swayed, threatening to give way.
 “I want, Momma!” she yelled.
 “Where's Momma?”